Whisper of the Heart and Grave of the Fireflies: Ghibli's Hidden Gems

 Whisper of the Heart (1995)

-Directed by Yoshifumi Kondo (who died tragically at 47, robbing Ghibli of its most likely successor to Miyazaki), Whisper of the Heart is set in contemporary Tokyo and follows Shizuku, a girl who loves reading and discovers that all the library books she borrows have been previously checked out by the same mysterious boy.
-It is a film about the first stirrings of creative ambition, the courage required to try to make something, and the terrifying uncertainty of not knowing if you are good enough.
+Directed by Yoshifumi Kondo - who died at 47, depriving Ghibli of what would likely have been a third great directing voice alongside Miyazaki and Takahata - Whisper of the Heart is set in contemporary Tokyo and follows Shizuku, a bookish fourteen-year-old who discovers that every library book she borrows has been previously checked out by the same mysterious boy.
+It is a film about the first serious creative ambition: Shizuku decides to write a novel, discovers how difficult it actually is, and has to decide whether the difficulty means she should stop.

-The film's climax, in which Shizuku shows her half-finished story to the antique dealer who encouraged her, and he responds with tears and gentle correction, is one of the most affecting sequences in all of Ghibli.
-It understands something true about the relationship between aspiration and self-doubt that few films have captured.
+The climax - in which Shizuku shows her unfinished novel to the antique dealer who encouraged her, and he responds with tears and honest, affectionate criticism - is one of the most affecting sequences in all of Ghibli.
+It understands something true about the relationship between aspiration and self-doubt, about needing someone to tell you that trying is enough even when the result isn't finished yet.
+Browse our Whisper of the Heart merchandise including the pin badge and 108-piece puzzle.

 Grave of the Fireflies (1988)